devopsyuva/terraform-deep-dive/T01-Terraform-architecture-workflow/02-configure-terraform.md

   region = "us-west-2"
 }
 ```
-- From above example, we could see that default provider resource region will be "us-east1" and for ther resources it uses "us-east-2"
+- From above example, we could see that default provider resource region will be "us-east1" and for resources it uses "us-east-2"

 - **terraform backend:** It is used to store the state files in the remote location.
 ```